Philadelphia Public Art

 * standing person, piece of paper (scorecard?)

 * Originally at Connie Mack Stadium.
 Moved to the entrance to Veterans Stadium until it was torn down in 2004.
-The first picture is from Veterans Stadium.

 * East side of the parking lot East of Broad and North of Pattison.